 +44 (0)1382 384418

 I was born and raised in Greece, where I studied English and American Literature at the Aristotle University of Thessaloniki.
-I then completed my MA and PhD at the University of East Anglia, and I have been at Dundee since 2001.
+I then completed my MA and PhD at the University of East Anglia.
+I have been at Dundee since 2001 and I am currently the Head of the Humanities Division.

-I work in the area of contemporary American fiction, and my current projects include studies of ‘credit crunch fiction’ and of the police procedural.
+I work in the area of contemporary American fiction, and my current projects include studies of forensic crime fiction and representations of work in contemporary American literature.
+I have strong research interests in the fields of immigration, social justice, and loneliness.

-I have published books, articles and book chapters on various American authors, including Paul Auster, Philip Roth, Annie Proulx, Jonathan Safran Foer and many others.
+I have published books, articles and book chapters on various American authors, including Paul Auster, Philip Roth, Annie Proulx, Jonathan Safran Foer, Teju Cole, Lorrie Moore and many others.

 - Contemporary American literature;